sushilronghe99/myAppSyncApp/README.md

     }
 }
 ```
-The Mutation Update Todo also useses the Data resolver.
+The Mutation Update Todo also use the DynamoDB resolver.
 The request is as follows. (request.vtl)
 ```
 {
     "version" : "2018-05-29",